Lothiraldan/lothiraldan.github.com/_drafts/thread-import-lock.md

             pass
 ```

-I'm pretty sure you already made this type of transformation when receiving JSON, don't you?
+I'm pretty sure you've once made this type of transformation when receiving JSON, haven't you?

-After adding this code, the error message was always displayed, no matter what timeout value I set, 5 seconds or 1 hour.
-Moreover, the `Data retrieval done!` message was always printed just after the error message:
+After adding this code, the error message was always displayed, no matter what timeout value I was setting, 5 seconds or 1 hour.
+To add to the strangeness, the `Data retrieval done!` message was always printed right after the error message:

 ```bash
 $> python2 app.py